 His allegiance wavers.
 He compromises his position as an ambassador.
 He becomes increasingly ineffective in representing the best interests of his true country.
 His loyalties drift.
 Eventually, he may even defect.
 At best, he becomes incapable of serving his true country.
 At worst, he may actually betray it.

 His fatal mistake is this—just because he lives somewhere, he comes to think of it as his home.
-As Christians, we live on earth—but earth is not our home.
-Heaven is.
+As Christians, we live on earth—but this earth, as it is now, is not our home.
+Heaven is, and it will one day be located on the New Earth.
 We forget that to our peril.

 How are you doing as an ambassador for Christ?
 How are you doing representing your true country, heaven, as you live in a world that's not your home?
 Have you adopted values and customs of this culture that are contrary to those of the culture of heaven?
 Have you compromised your allegiance to your true country and your true King?